AscensionGameDev/Intersect-Documentation/src/content/docs/en-US/design/quests.md

 - *Edit Quest Start Event*: Allows you to add event commands when the quest is accepted.
 - *Edit Quest Completion Event*: Allows you to add event commands when the quest is completed.

+### Setting the Quest

+We have to use the event system to set up the quest.
+This is more advanced to detail in text.
+Please refer to the [Events](../events/introduction.md) documentation for more information on how to set up quests.